Educational equity: Income and class

+Factors contributing to socioeconomic achievement gaps

+A broad range of factors contributes to the emergence of socioeconomic achievement gaps.
+The interaction of different aspects of socialization is outlined in the model of mediating mechanisms between social background and learning outcomes.
+The model describes a multi-step mediation process.
+Socially privileged families have more economic, personal, and social resources available than socially disadvantaged families.
+Differences in family resources result in differences in the learning environments experienced by children.
+Children with various social backgrounds experience different home learning environments, attend different early childhood facilities, schools, school-related facilities, and recreational facilities, and have different peer groups.
+Due to these differences in learning environments, children with various social backgrounds carry out different learning activities and develop different learning prerequisites.

 Costs of education

 The extraordinarily high cost of the many prestigious high schools and universities in the United States makes an attempt at a "level playing field" for all students not so level.
 High-achieving low-income students do not have the means to attend selective schools that better prepare a student for later success.
 Because of this, low-income students do not even attempt to apply to the top-tier schools for which they are more than qualified.
 In addition, neighborhoods generally segregated by class leave lower-income students in lower-quality schools.
-For higher-quality schooling, students in low-income areas would have to take public transport which they can't pay for.
+For higher-quality schooling, students in low-income areas would have to take public transport which they cannot pay for.
 Fewer than 30 percent of students in the bottom quarter of incomes even enroll in a four-year school and among that group, fewer than half graduate.

 Racial equity in education

-From a scientific point of view, the human species is a single species.
+From a scientific point of view, humanity is a single species.
 Nevertheless, the term racial group is enshrined in legislation, and phrases such as race equality and race relations are in widespread official use.
+A report by Association of Teachers and Lecturers discussed the racial, religious or cultural terminology used in the UK educational system.
 Racial equity in education means the assignment of students to public schools and within schools without regard to their race.
 This includes providing students with a full opportunity for participation in all educational programs regardless of their race.

 The educational system and its response to racial concerns in education vary from country to country.
 Below are some examples of countries that have to deal with racial discrimination in education.